How to Use This Calculator

 What is the difference between total return and capital gain/loss?

 Total return is a comprehensive measure of an investment's performance, encompassing both capital gains (or losses) from price appreciation and any income received, such as dividends.
-Capital gain/loss, on the other hand, refers solely to the profit or loss generated from the change in the asset's market price from its purchase price.
-Total return provides a more complete picture of an investor's actual earnings from a stock.
+Capital gain/loss refers solely to the profit or loss from the change in price.
+For example, with $4,500 capital gain and $850 dividends, the total return is $5,350.

 How is the Compound Annual Growth Rate (CAGR) useful for evaluating stock performance?